Alpha Cloud - Alpha Anywhere Developer's Guide

 - Debugging - Detailed logging is enabled for both Xbasic and IIS.
 Detailed error information is returned over the web.

 Note: The drop down list has options to select the current (released) and the current pre-release builds.
 Once you save your profile, these numbers will be saved with your profile.
-Alpha Cloud will never change the version and build number without you choosing a new one, as this could cause unexpected issues with your running application.
+Alpha Cloud will never change the build number without you choosing a new one, as this could cause unexpected issues with your running application.

 Click OK to save your settings.
 The "Connection Strings" dialog will display.